BRPersonal/flask-gateway-app/README.md

 2)Put your policies as json files under policies folder in tyk installation folder 3)In all policy files make sure "access_rights" section includes all the apis.
 4)In policy json "access_rights" section , the top-element
-should not be api "name".
-It should be "api_id" only 5)In every api and policy json , make sure it has "org_id" and that it matches ORG_ID specified in .env file in this application folder 6)Make sure TYK_GW_SECRET environment set in docker-compose.yml matches X-TYK-AUTHORIZATION
+should match "api_id" only and not "api_name"
+5)In every api and policy json , make sure it has "org_id" and that it matches ORG_ID specified in .env file in this application folder 6)Make sure TYK_GW_SECRET environment set in docker-compose.yml matches X-TYK-AUTHORIZATION